diafygi/b2g_inari_nightly/README.md

 ##Disclaimer

 I offer NO guarantee and NO warranty for these builds.
 They are purely experimental and NOT official builds.
 If you brick your phone, it's your own damn fault.
 I have only tried several of these on the ZTE Open US version, so flashing them to the UK or other country versions may not work as well (I'm open to forks making UK-friendly builds).
-Also, flashing them to non-inari (ZTE Open's code name) devices will probably brick your phone (so don't do it).
+Also, flashing them to non-ZTE Open devices will probably brick your phone (so don't do it).

 ##Steps to flash one of these builds to your ZTE Open (US version)